Configure your iPhone or iPad

 - In the Email field, enter your firstname.lastname@example.org address.

-- In the Username field, enter your PHCC Google Apps userid.
+- In the Username field, enter your PHSC Google Apps userid.

-- In the Password field, enter your PHCC Google Apps password.
+- In the Password field, enter your PHSC Google Apps password.

 - Enter a Description of the account for yourself, such as Google Apps.